 - 1. The maximum number of solar storage tanks in a bank should be five (5), however several banks of solar storage tanks can be installed. - 2.
 The hot water line from the manifold must leave from the opposite end to which the cold water line enters the manifold. - 3.
 The solar storage tanks must be of the same model. - 4.
-The cold water line, cold and hot water headers and hot water line must be sized to meet the requirements of both AS/NZS 3500.4 and the application. - 5.
-A non-return valve, isolation valve and if required a pressure limiting valve and expansion control valve, must be installed on the cold water line to the system. - 6.
-A full flow gate valve or ball valve (not stop taps, as used on a single solar storage tank installation) must be installed on both the cold water branch and hot water branch of each solar storage tank. - Non-return valves or pressure limiting valves must not be installed on the branch lines to the solar storage tanks. - 8.
-All fittings, valves and branch lines must be matched sets all the way along the manifold. - 9.
-Sufficient space must be left to enable access, servicing or removal of each solar storage tank. - 10.
-The temperature pressure relief valve drain line from each solar storage tank can terminate at a common tundish with a visible air break at each drain discharge point (refer to "Relief Drain Line" on page 44).
+It is sound practice to off-set the second and fourth water heaters down the roof by one tank diameter to enable the anode to be removed during a service. - 5.
+The cold water line, cold and hot water headers and hot water line must be sized to meet the requirements of both AS/NZS 3500.4 and the application. - 6.
+A non-return valve, isolation valve and if required a pressure limiting valve, must be installed on the cold water line to the system. - 7.
+A full flow gate valve or ball valve (not stop taps, as used on a single solar storage tank installation) must be installed on both the cold water branch and hot water branch of each solar storage tank. - 8.
+The expansion control valve for each solar storage tank can be installed into a brass Tee on the cold branch to the tank after the gate valve or ball valve. - Non-return valves or pressure limiting valves must not be installed on the branch lines to the solar storage tanks. - 10.
+All fittings, valves and branch lines must be matched sets all the way along the manifold. - 11.
+Sufficient space must be left to enable access, servicing or removal of each solar storage tank. - 12.
+The temperature pressure relief valve drain line from each solar storage tank can terminate at a common tundish with a visible air break at each drain discharge point.
+Refer to "Relief Drain Line" on page 50 and to the diagram on page 53.